KenjiE20/kenjie20.co.uk/content/post/2009/07/fixing-wordpress-gallery/index.md

 `$output .= '<br style="clear: both" />';`
 so that it reads
 `$output .= '<br />';`
-Note; you should leave the second <br> tag alone otherwise any text after the gallery might slot into any space left in the last row.
+Note; you should leave the second &lt;br&gt; tag alone otherwise any text after the gallery might slot into any space left in the last row.
 That's it for fixing that particular niggle, easy huh?
 Still looks a bit funky?
 Scroll up a bit till you reach around line 660 and look for: